space-apes/recursionist-quickstarts/djangoQuickstart/djangoQuickstart.md

 ### Types of Pages

 #### Landing page
 This is where meals will be listed.
 For each meal listed, include a thumbnail of the image, the name, the country of origin, the average rating, and the number of ratings.
 Clicking a meal should take the user to that meal's detail page.
 Meals can be sorted by average rating, date added, or country of origin with default being recently added.
 6 Meals can be displayed at a time and if there are more that fit the selection criteria, provide a scrollbar or 'next/previous' links.
-Toggle buttons for each tag will allow users to select a different subset of meals that will be listed.
-If any buttons are toggled, they must remain toggled as the new meals are loaded.
+Toggle buttons for each tag from {vegetarian, spicy, healthy, seafood, morning, afternoon, evening} will allow users to select a different subset of meals that will be listed.
+If no meals match the toggles then inform the user that there are no matches.
+If any buttons are toggled, they must remain toggled after new meals are loaded.
 The landing page has different functionality based on whether he user is registered or not.

 - Anonymous User
     - indication that current user is anonymous